 The regulator will keep a register of recycled water schemes, providing information to regulators and the public about where water recycling activities are occurring.

-You may change your registration details using appropriate part of the SPA01 service provider application form.
+You may change your registration details using appropriate part of the Recycled water scheme registration application form (PDF, 159.6KB).